 So, what to do if you want to stay?
 We whiled away our time in Portugal this summer investigating places we’d like to live more-or-less permanently we also started doing our research and hired a lawyer to help walk us through both sides of the process: the documents we would gather in the US and the forms, renewals, translations that we would be completing upon our return to Portugal.
 There’s a wealth of material online (and probably much of it is even accurate!) from many countries about how to apply for a their residency visas as well as lists of the necessary documents but, when it came to Portugal, there seemed to be a dearth of information.
 We found articles online with guidelines for citizens belonging to the EU but for US citizens there was a confusing jumble of incomplete, contradictory and inaccurate data.
 We finally concluded that there wasn’t an easy way – we had to begin at the beginning and put together our own list of requirements necessary to apply for a Portuguese residency visa (here’s where being stubborn not to mention methodical and, somewhat, patient comes in handy!)

-Our online inquiries led us to the official website regarding visas for Portugal at embassyportugal-us.org and a little bit of squinty-eyed reading resulted in a Eureka! moment when we found a link for residency visas.
-As retirees we were indeed on the list of people eligible to receive this type of visa and the table at the end of the page seemed to be short and straightforward.
+Our online inquiries led us to the official website regarding visas for Portugal at http://www.embassyportugal-us.org/visa-information/ and a little bit of squinty-eyed reading resulted in a Eureka! moment when we found a link for residency visas.
+(A reader pointed out that the original link we posted was no longer viable so this has been updated as of March 1, 2018.
+Another web site that may be helpful is: http://www.vfsglobal.com/Portugal/USA/).
+As retirees we were indeed on the list of people eligible to receive this type of visa.
 We contacted the Consular’s Section of the Portuguese Embassy in Washington DC requesting the application form and we received a prompt email response with four attachments.
 An initial point of confusion was the actual name of the form itself, Application for Schengen Visa.
-This form, however also covers the initial steps for the residency visa process.
+This form, however also covers the steps for the initial “long stay visa” that is the first step of the residency visa process.

 Tip 1 Processing fee $128/person.